 - Business: Understand how to deliver shareholder value

-- Marketing: Package & position ideas to appeal to customers
+- Marketing: Package & position ideas so they appeal to customers

 - Design: Work well with designers; value simplicity

-- Consumer science: Deliver consumer insight via focus groups, usability, surveys, behavioral data, and most important, AB-testing
+- Consumer science: Deliver consumer insight via focus groups, usability, surveys, behavioral data, and AB-testing

-In interviews, I ask for examples of how a PM demonstrates their top two skills to establish the credibility of their claims.
-While I largely focus on their superpowers — how they can fundamentally differentiate themselves — I do a little work to ensure they have all the basic skills required, especially in the consumer science area.
+In interviews, I ask for examples of how a product leader demonstrates their top two skills.
+I also do a little work to ensure they have all the baseline skills required, especially in the consumer science area.